DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ## Single, double, and triple quotes

 We defined strings by putting characters between single quotes, as in `a = 'some'`.
 That's our standard practice, but Python treats single and double quotes the same.
 We could have typed `a = "some"` instead with the same effect.
 The main reason for using single quotes is laziness (you don't have to hit the shift key).
+We're not ones to disparage laziness, but the point is that there's little difference between the two.
 On occasion, we use double quotes if the string includes a single quote:
 ```
 f = "I don't believe it"
 print(f)